StrongPointTech/assignment/README.md

 ## Notes and references
 - what matters most is the candidate's creativity and how he/she is able to write awsome, readable, structurised, testable code.
 - https://www.calculatorsoup.com/calculators/physics/kinetic.php

+## Assumptions
+- I've storing previous results in-memory.
+- I'm converting  "what would happen to Earth" statement into a level of impact using imaginary values.